BitFolio/ChatGPT-Article-Prompts/generate-title.md

 List seven clickable titles that are 70 characters or less in the style of David Ogilvy.
 If possible include these exact phrases and LSI keywords:
 <keywords>
 ```
+Types of blog articles:
+- a how-to guide or a tutorial
+- a listicle
+- a new item and a current event
+- a comparison
+- a review
+- a query
+- a case study